RimskyCo/qbitcoin/README.md

 # Start a node with custom parameters
 ./run_qbitcoin.sh start-node --host 0.0.0.0 --port 9334

-# Start a node with a seed peer
+# Start a node with an additional seed peer
 ./run_qbitcoin.sh start-node --seed-peer 192.168.1.100:9333

 # Stop a running node